Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Experiments

 \textbf{miniImageNet} \cite{Matching_Networks_NIPS16} is a subset of ImageNet \cite{russakovsky2015imagenet}, which contains 100 classes with 600 images in each class.
 The spatial resolution of the images is $84 \times 84$ as default setting.
 Following the same data splits setting of \cite{Optimization_ICLR17}, 64, 16 and 20 classes are taken for training, validation and testing respectively.
 For $C$-way $K$-shot learning, besides the $K$ examples for each class, there are 15 and 10 query images for 5-way 1-shot and 5-way 5-shot learning respectively in each training episode.
 For testing, accuracy averaged over 600 randomly generated episodes is used to measure the performance.

 \textbf{Omniglot} \cite{lake2011one} consists of 1623 character classes from 50 alphabets.
 Each class contains 20 samples drawn by 20 people.
-We follow the common data augmentation setting to replenish this dataset with ${90^\circ }$, ${180^\circ }$, and ${270^\circ }$ rotations.
 The spatial resolution of the input images is $24 \times 24$.
 1200 classes are used for training, and the remaining 423 classes are used for testing.
-We follow the training setting of \cite{Compare_CVPR18}.
+We follow the common data augmentation setting and training setting of \cite{Compare_CVPR18}.
 For $C$-way $K$-shot learning, besides the $K$ examples for each class, there are 19, 15, 10, and 5 query images for 5-way 1-shot, 5-way 5-shot, 20-way 1-shot, and 20-way 5-shot learning respectively in each training episode.
 When testing, accuracy averaged over 1000 randomly generated episodes is used to measure the performance.

 \textbf{CUB} \cite{CUBdataset} is initially designed for fine-grained classification, which is challenging for few-shot learning since the species are not substantially different from each other.
 There are 11,788 images of birds over 200 species.
 Following the commonly used data splitting setting, we randomly sampled 100 species for training, 50 species for validation, and 50 species for testing.
 We crop the images with the provided bounding box as a pre-processing \cite{triantafillou2017few}.
 The other settings are the same as those on miniImageNet dataset.